Elenterius/Combat-Commons/README.md

 ## Current Features

+- Attack Reach Attribute
+- Enchantments that apply Attribute Modifiers
+- Enchantments that have an `Entity` sensitive #getExtraDamage method

+## Implementation Details
 ### Separate Attack Reach Attribute

 - independent of `block_reach` (as proposed in the abandoned forge pull request #7808)